bennythejudge/cc-test/README.md

 # CC test checklist

-## manual task:
+## task I performed manually
-  - create a hosted zone for schoolofitalian.org (could be done using terraform)
+  - create a hosted zone for my domain (this should be done using terraform)
-  - take the Name servers and add them on godaddy.com
+  - add the Amazon name servers to my domain on my registrar (godaddy)

+## terraform
-- use terraform to get the letsencrypt certificate
+- this terraform code will provision the necessary AWS resources and the letsencrypt certificate

-- puppet
+- VPC, subnet, routing table, EC2, ELB

+## Puppet
+- initially I wanted to use Puppet, but I decided to follow CC indication about Ansible

   - install drupal 7 + civicrm
   - install nginx
   - install drush
   - install mysql

-- ansible

-## OS

-- Ubuntu Xenial 16.04 LTS

-# to add the Puppet apt repo on Xenial
+### to add the Puppet apt repo on Xenial

 ```bash
 wget https://apt.puppetlabs.com/puppetlabs-release-pc1-xenial.deb